 Intrinsic skin ageing is mainly determined by genes and you have less control on it.
 Skin colour is one of the examples of genetic condition that plays a crucial role in skin ageing.
-People with darker skin tone, genetically have more melanin to help protect their skin against UV-induced ageing, better than those with pale skin tone.
+People with darker skin tone, genetically have more melanin to help protect their skin against UV-induced ageing and cancer, better than those with pale skin tone.

 Extrinsic Skin Ageing

 Unlike intrinsic skin ageing, you can have more control on the extrinsic skin ageing process.
-By limiting the exposure to the extrinsic ageing factors, it will slow down the appearance of signs of ageing.
+Limiting the exposure to the extrinsic ageing factors will help slow down the appearance of signs of ageing.

 Extrinsic Skin Ageing Mechanisms

 As part of the normal metabolism, your body generates Reactive Oxygen Species (ROS).
 Under normal circumstances, ROS don't cause any harm to your body.
-However, when your body is exposed to stressful environment, it generates too many ROS than it can handle.
-As a result, it triggers oxidative stress in your body.
+However, when your body is exposed to environmental, physical or mental stress; it generates too many ROS than it can handle.
+They trigger oxidative stress in your body.

-Oxidative Stress has damaging effects to your body.
-It causes damages to body cells.
+Oxidative Stress has damaging effects on your body.
+It causes damage to body cells.
 It damages the collagen and elastin fibres, triggering the appearance of signs of ageing such as wrinkles and sagging skin.

 What to do:

 To help reduce oxidative stress in your body, eat plenty foods that are rich in antioxidants.
-Antioxidants help neutralise free radicals, the harmful molecules that trigger oxidative stress in your body.
+Antioxidant helps neutralise free radicals, the harmful molecules that trigger oxidative stress in your body.
 Limit your exposure to polluted environment.
-As in the previous article, inhaling polluted air triggers the formation of free radicals in your body.
+Inhaling polluted air triggers the formation of free radicals in your body.

 To help protect your skin from free radical damage, use a skincare product that contains rose extract, one of the main ingredients in Rose & Cacay Hydrating Serum Cream.
 A study showed that rose extract contains powerful antioxidants such as polyphenolics, flavonoids, and anthocyanins, that help neutralise free radicals and prevent oxidative stress.